Google boosts privacy and security with incognito mode in Maps, auto-delete for YouTube, and other tools

 The company made the announcement to coincide with Cybersecurity Awareness Month, an initiative launched by the U.S. Department of Homeland Security more than 15 years ago to promote awareness of all things related to online security.

-Google launched a password checkup tool as a Chrome extension back in February, designed to sit inside the user’s browser waiting for them to log into any website.
-If the user enters their login credentials for any third-party site, Google warns the user detects that the combination is unsafe, for example if those same details have been found as part of a data-breach elsewhere on the internet.
-So in effect, if your email address or username and associated password have been leaked from some other website, they likely won’t be safe to use anywhere else.
+Back in February, Google launched a password checkup tool designed to sit inside the user’s browser.
+If the user enters login credentials for a third-party site and Google detects that the combination is unsafe, it will issue a warning.
+This might occur if, for example, those same details have been implicated in a data breach elsewhere on the internet.
+If your email address or username and associated password have been leaked by another website, they likely won’t be safe to use anywhere else.

-In the intervening months, Google said that the password checkup extension has been downloaded more than 1 million times.
-Now, however, Google is bringing this same underlying technology to its core password management service that lives inside each of its users’ Google Account.
+Google said the password checkup extension has been downloaded more than 1 million times to date.
+Now the company is bringing the underlying technology to its core password management service that lives inside each user’s Google account.

-This means that with a single tap, you can check in an instant whether all your existing saved passwords have any weaknesses.
-It won’t be limited to known compromises elsewhere on the web though – it will also highlight instances where you are reusing the same password across multiple sites, as well as passwords that are just plain weak.
+With one tap, you’ll be able to check for any weaknesses in your existing saved passwords.
+The report won’t be limited to known breaches elsewhere on the web — it will also highlight instances in which you have reused the same password across multiple sites, as well as any passwords that are just plain weak.

 Later this year, Google revealed that it will also integrate password checkup directly into Chrome.
 This will have the same effect as installing the extension, except the feature will be baked right in — so if one of your usernames and passwords has been compromised in a known data breach, Google will show an automatic warning and suggest that you change your password.